monkoose/neocodeium/README.md

     -- Portal URL to use (for registering a user and downloading the binary) portal_url = nil,
   },
-  -- Set to `false` to disable showing the number of suggestions label at the line column show_label = true,
+  -- Set to `false` to disable showing the number of suggestions label -- at the line column show_label = true,
   -- Set to `true` to enable suggestions debounce debounce = false,
-  -- Maximum number of lines parsed from non-current loaded buffers -- Set to `0` to disable parsing non-current buffers (may lower suggestion quality) -- Set it to `-1` to parse all lines max_lines = 10000,
+  -- Maximum number of lines parsed from loaded buffers (current buffer always fully parsed) -- Set to `0` to disable parsing non-current buffers (may lower suggestion quality) -- Set it to `-1` to parse all lines max_lines = 10000,
-  -- Set to `true` to disable some not important messages, like "NeoCodeium: server started..." silent = false,
+  -- Set to `true` to disable some non-important messages, like "NeoCodeium: server started..." silent = false,
   -- Set to `false` to disable suggestions in buffers with specific filetypes filetypes = {